 In fact, this was North Carolina's first loss in their last 32 games when scoring more than 80 points.

 The loss also snapped Carolina's 31-game home winning streak, which had been the longest in school history.

-Meanwhile Duke improves to 13-0 following a loss since 2009-10, the third-best record in Division I according to Elias Sports Bureau.
+Meanwhile Duke improved to 13-0 following a loss since 2009-10, the third-best record in Division I, according to Elias Sports Bureau.